npapano42/HexAI/README.md

 clear_board - Clears the board, starting a new game

 set_time - Sets the time the AI is given to run rollouts for.
-Single argument, which is the time in seconds. (ex. `set_time 120`)
+Takes a single argument, which is the time in seconds. (ex. `set_time 120`)

 winner - Displays the winner of the board, if there is one

 hexgui-analyze_commands - unknown **NOTE:** This operation is provided for the gtp interface to function and will not have any effect

 ##Additional Notes - Training

-For training the network, more libraiers are required.
-These include sklearn (scikit-learn) for splitting testing and training data, matplotlib
+For training the network, more libraries are required.
+These include sklearn (scikit-learn 0.23.2) for splitting testing and training data, and matplotlib (matplotlib 3.3.3) for visualizing data.
+Accelerating training by using tensorflow-gpu is also helpful (version 2.3.1 was used).
+This requires setup of a CUDA environment, including setting up CUDA and cuDNN on a computer with NVIDIA CUDA-compatible hardware.
+Both the 10.1 and 11.0 setups of CUDA were done to maximize compatibility